Optimal Sharing Rule for a Household with a Portfolio Management Problem: Application

-We first plot the fraction of initial wealth for each agent as a function of total wealth $x$ in figure \ref{fig:0}.
-In this situation, we assume that discount rates $\rho_i$ are all equal to $0.01$, but that risk aversions differ and are given by $(\g_1, \g_2, \g_3)=(-9, -3, -2)$.

-We see from the plot that the fraction of initial wealth allocated to each of the agents is monotonous in wealth and it is higher for the less risk averse agent.
-Moreover, as the agents' initial wealth increases, initial wealth allocation for financing investment increases.
-The model with one agent only also mentions this fact, see \cite{Six_optimalconsumption}.

-Next we explore the effect of varying risk aversion.
-In figure \ref{fig:2}, we vary $\g_1$ while holding $\g_2,$ $\g_3$ constant.
-As expected, when agent 1 becomes more risk-averse his/her initial wealth allocation decreases and the initial wealth allocation for financing investment increases.

-In figure \ref{fig:3}, we vary $\g_3$ and fix $\g_1$ and $\g_2$ to fall below the range of $\g_3$.
-The initial wealth allocation for financing investment increases in $\g_3$.
+In the section \ref{Del} the consumption satisfaction proportion (CSP) dependence on the initial wealth was explored.
+In this section we further study CSP dependence on other model parameters.
+More precisely, placing ourselves in the setting of section \ref{meanreverting}, and taking advantage of the closed form formulas established there, we investigate the CSP dependence with respect to market price of risk in one hand and the agents risk aversion on the other hand.
+Our closed formulas are explicit up to computing some integrals, task which we perform using the modified Euler numerical scheme.
+In our numerical experiments we have chosen the following financial market parameters:

-In figure \ref{fig:4} we observe the effect on the initial wealth allocation of the market price of risk $\theta.$ Here $(\g_1, \g_2, \g_3)=(-9, -3, -2).$ The findings are in accordance with Proposition 5.2.
+The (total) initial wealth $x$ is set to $10,$ i.e., $x=10$.
+In figure \ref{fig:1} we observe the effect on CSP of the market price of risk $\theta.$ Here $(\g_1, \g_2, \g_3)=(-9, -3, -2).$ The findings are in accordance with Proposition \ref{MPRdependence}.
+The agents will use a higher fraction of the initial wealth to finance investment in favorably financial market conditions since they are risk averse.
+This in turn will make CSP decrease with respect to the market price of risk.
+By looking at figure \ref{fig:1} we notice that the effect of market price of risk on CSP is nearly marginal; a change in market price of risk will cause at most $8\%$ change in CSP.

+Let us next explore the effect of first agent change in risk aversion on CSP.
+In figure \ref{fig:2}, we vary $\g_1$ while holding $\g_2=-3,$ and $\g_3=-2.$ As expected, when agent 1 becomes more risk-averse his initial wealth allocation for financing his/her consumption increases and this will translate in an increase in CSP.
+By looking at figure \ref{fig:2} we notice that the effect of first agent change in risk aversion on CSP is considerable; a change in first agent risk aversion will cause up to $50\%$ change in CSP.